nextcloud/documentation/developer_manual/app/publishing.rst

 Official
 ^^^^^^^^
-Official apps are developed by and within the Nextcloud community and its `Github <https://github.com/nextcloud>`_ repository and offer functionality central to Nextcloud.
+Official apps are developed by and within the Nextcloud community and its `GitHub <https://github.com/nextcloud>`_ repository and offer functionality central to Nextcloud.
 They are ready for serious use and can be considered a part of Nextcloud.

 Requirements:

-* developed in Nextcloud github repo
+* developed in Nextcloud GitHub repo
 * minimum of 2 active maintainers and contributions from others
 * security audited and design reviewed
 * app is at least 6 months old and has seen regular releases